 “A thing is right when it tends to preserve the integrity, stability and beauty of the biotic community.
 It is wrong when it tends otherwise.” ― Aldo Leopold

-Our work includes providing both an environmental ethics framework and a set of guides and etiquettes for the engagement of the public and professionals with nature habitats and wildlife.
+Our work includes providing both an environmental ethics framework and the tools for the engagement of the public and professionals with Nature habitats and wildlife.

 With these tools, we aim at redirecting our human acts towards preserving or restoring a healthy ecological world, while fostering an enduring attitude of ecological respect and belonging.